This post may contain affiliate links. Please read our disclosure policy.

 - If you’d like to add some additional toppings, consider an extra dash of ground cinnamon, a drizzle of maple syrup, diced apples, and/or a shake of powdered sugar.

-- When it comes to serving it with something cool, go for a scoop of vanilla ice cream or a flavor of your choice.
+- When it comes to serving it with something cool, go for a scoop of vanilla ice cream or some whipped cream.

 Ingredients